Advertisement

 9 / 9

-Only one in four men actually meet these goals.
-Skipping exercise and living a sedentary lifestyle can increase your risk of not only physical problems but also mental health issues like stress.
+But only one in four men actually meet these goals.
+Skipping exercise and living a sedentary lifestyle (one that involves a lot of sitting) can increase your risk of not only physical problems but also mental health issues like stress.

 Slideshow sources open slideshow sources